yitsushi/go-misskey/CONTRIBUTING.md

 `200 OK` and it has a response body.

-We try to map 1:1 on endpoints with services under the `services` directory, but sometimes it's better to create sub-packages or renaming functions.
+We try to map 1:1 on endpoints with services under the `services` directory, but sometimes it's better to create sub-packages or to rename functions.

-## How Can I Contribute?
+## How Can I Contribute

 ### Reporting Bugs

 This section guides you through submitting a bug report.
-Following these guidelines helps maintainers and the community understand your report 📝, reproduce the behavior 💻 💻, and find related reports 🔎.
+Following these guidelines helps maintainers and the community to understand your report 📝, reproduce the behavior 💻 💻, and find related reports 🔎.

-We have a template for bugs, if you are reporting a Bug, please give us as much details as you can and use the template as a guideline.
+We have a template for bugs, if you are reporting one, please give us as much detail as you can and use the template as a guideline.
-The `Bug report` template is not a strict template, you can format your report in different formats if they help understanding the issue better.
+The `Bug report` template is not a strict template, you can format your report in different ways as long as it helps understanding the issue better.

 #### Before Submitting A Bug Report